 Moving into a new house is a major event in anyone’s life.
 It has the potential to be a wonderful experience, however, without the right planning and preparation, for many it can be extremely stressful.
 Whilst there are many possible scenarios and everyone’s situation is unique, particularly if you have children, there are certainly a few tips applicable to all that you should bear in mind when going through the process.
 So in this post I’ll be sharing some key tips for making your move an enjoyable one.

-Firstly, preparation.
-One of the first things you’ll have to consider when moving is if you should look to hire a professional moving company.
+Also one of the first things you’ll have to consider when moving is if you should look to hire a professional moving company.
 Whilst this can seem expensive at first, if you’re in a situation to do so it can be a valuable investment and timesaver.
 You’ll already have a lot on your mind and a number of other things to deal with.
 Additionally, any damages to your possessions while moving are covered by the moving company, which isn’t the case when doing it yourself or enlisting the help of friends.
 You should also be prepared for any eventuality to happen during the selling and buying process.
 Chains can be really long or fall through at the last minute, if this does happen property buyers can help with your house sale and ensure that you are settling in to your dream home quicker than you imagined.

 Another important factor when preparing to move is simply giving yourself enough time.
 It isn’t until you actually start that you truly realise how much stuff you own!
 However long you have envisaged the process might last, roughly double it and you might be somewhere close to how long it ends up taking.
 Packing is also a great opportunity to declutter a lot of the things you don’t really need anymore, and when done correctly it will save you a lot of time when arriving at your new home.
 A final little tip for your preparation would be to leave your cupboards open in the run up to your move out date.
 Whilst this might seem silly and even annoying, you’ll be amazed at how much time is saves you as you will constantly be aware of what is still in the house and not get any unpleasant surprises after having thought you were finished four or five times already.